muzaffersenkal/concept-drift-streaming-context/README.md

-## How to show  CUSUM and PageHinkley Parameter Optimization Result
+## How to show  CUSUM and PageHinkley Parameter Test Result

 There is a jupyter notebook file for to show the result called **Evaluate_ParameterResults.ipynb**